nhjschulz/cfsm/README.md

    into different states that are easier to maintain.
 3) Encapsulates state specific behavior into the states implementation.
 4) Easy to extend with new states.
 Adding new states affect the existing code in a minimal way.
-Only the transition to the new state need to be added somewhere.
+Only transitions to the new state need to be added somewhere.

 ## Drawbacks